deajan/windows_scripts/README.md

 #### Other small scripts

-**DelTempAttributes.ps** - Removes temporary bit from files in order to force DFS Replication to process those files.
+**RemoveTemporaryAttribute.ps1** - Recursively removes temporary bit from files in a folder in order to force DFS Replication to process those files.

 **ImportADUsers.cmd** - Reads CSV files and imports them as Active Directory Users